chimericdream/EECS-638-Sp13-Project/README.md

 ### Running the program
 To run the project, enter `./project` after compiling.
 The output for the project is stored in the file `output.txt`.

 The program reads from the `input.txt` file.
+Replace this file with one containing the data you wish to test.

 ### Issues Encountered
 I was able to get the program running fairly well, but I ran into difficulty getting the system to generate its own comments in the output file.
 I believe this is related to the method I used to simulate the clock cycle.
 I have left the statements in the `rules.ops` file, though there are no rules that use them as part of any output written to `output.txt`.